grahamgower/demes-c/README.md

 # About
-demes-c is A C library for parsing [Demes demographic models](https://popsim-consortium.github.io/demes-spec-docs/) using libyaml.
+demes-c is a C library for parsing [Demes demographic models](https://popsim-consortium.github.io/demes-spec-docs/) using libyaml.

 # Installation
 Clone the repository and type `make`.